 Peter Gluckman became President of the International Science Council in October 2021.
 His term will continue until the General Assembly of 2024.

-Peter heads Koi Tū: The Centre for Informed Futures (www.informedfutures.org) at the University of Auckland.
+Peter Gluckman is an internationally recognized biomedical scientist, and currently heads Koi Tū: The Centre for Informed Futures (www.informedfutures.org) at the University of Auckland.
 From 2009-2018 he was first Chief Science Advisor to the Prime Ministers of New Zealand and from 2012-2018 Science Envoy for the New Zealand Ministry of Foreign Affairs and Trade.
 He was foundation chair of the International Network of Government Science Advice (INGSA) from 2014-2021.

-He trained as a pediatrician and biomedical scientist, publishing over 700 papers and several academic and popular books in animal science, developmental physiology, growth and development and evolutionary biology and evolutionary medicine.
+He trained as a paediatrician and biomedical scientist, publishing over 700 papers and several academic and popular books in animal science, developmental physiology, growth and development and evolutionary biology and evolutionary medicine.
+A key theme of his research has been on understanding how a baby’s environment between conception and birth determines its childhood development and life-long health – and the impact that this knowledge has for individuals and whole populations.
 He co-chaired the WHO Commission on Ending Childhood Obesity (2013-2017).
 He is chief scientific officer of the Singapore Institute for Clinical Sciences.

 Peter Gluckman has written and spoken extensively on science-policy, risk assessment, science-diplomacy, and science-society interactions.
 In 2016 he received the AAAS award in Science Diplomacy.
 He has received the highest civilian and scientific honours in New Zealand.
 He is a fellow of the Royal Society of London, of the Royal Society of New Zealand a fellow of the Academy of Medical Sciences (UK) and a member of the National Academy of Medicine (USA).
 He holds a Distinguished University Professorship in the University of Auckland, New Zealand and honorary chairs at the University College London, University of Southampton and National University of Singapore.